davebraze/david-braze/content/consulting/consultation.md

 weight = 2
 +++

-You have data and a story to tell.
-I know data and can help you to make the most from yours.
+You have data and a story to tell or questions to answer.
+I know data and can help you to get the most from yours.
 I specialize in helping organizations find patterns in data that will let them address their unique challenges.

-Your data may be generated internally, or it may come from public sources like state departments of education or the US census.
+Your data may be generated internally, or it may come from public sources like the US census, or a state department of education, or a proprietary resource.
 Regardless, I can help you to use data to generate insights you can use to communicate your goals and successes to funders and other stakeholders.

 Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits as well.
 [Get in touch](/contact) if you would like to learn more.
+I'm always happy to talk shop, whether or not we end up working together.

 + [Intelexia, LLC](www.intelexia.com) and the *Red de Escuelas de Aprendizaje de la Provincia de Buenos Aires*, Argentina.